amenzwa/amenzwa.github.io/motorsport/adjust.md

 - Car does not track straight line at high speed
   - Increase front wheels toe in
   - Increase steering castor angle positive value
+- Car darts left or right over bumps at high speed along the straight
+  - Stiffen front and rear slow jounce and droop dampers

 # HARD BRAKING